COMP08011/fault-tolerant-kafka/README.md

 In this lab we'll set up a more realistic scenario.
 We'll expand the cluster by adding more brokers and see that, not only does this prevent our cluster from having a single point of failure, it also allows us to spread the workload across the brokers.

-### cmder
-**cmder is the recommended terminal for this lab**.
-Kafka on Windows is managed by .bat scripts, and auto-complete doesn't work well for .bat scripts in git bash on Windows Terminal.
-The commands will still work fine regardless of the terminal used, though you may need to change the slash directions.

 ## Getting Started
 1. Log in to your [Azure Lab Services](https://labs.azure.com/) VM.
-2. In the VM, **open cmder (not Windows Terminal this time)**.
+2. In the VM, open a terminal and navigate to the Kafka install directory.

-**All subsequent commands and instructions assume you're in the folder `C:/Users/comp08011/dev/kafka-2.5.0`**
+**All subsequent commands and instructions assume you're in the folder `/home/comp08011/dev/kafka_2.13`**

 ## Restarting the Single-Broker Kafka Cluster
 First off, let's get back to where we were at the end of the last lab, with a single broker Kafka cluster up and running, and a command-line producer and consumer running.
 Every time you start up the cluster after your VM restarts, you'll need to do 2 things:
 1. Start Zookeeper (the one bundles with Kafka)
 2. Start (at least one) Kafka broker
 If you're using the command-line consumer and producer (which we are here) then you'll need to start those too.
-(Use a new cmder tab for each of these operations.
-You can rename cmder tabs by right-clicking on them, it could be useful in helping to keep track of what's running in each tab).
+(Use a new terminal tab for each of these operations.
+You can rename terminal tabs by right-clicking on them, it could be useful in helping to keep track of what's running in each tab).
-- Start Kafka's bundled Zookeeper by running the `zookeeper-server-start.bat` script, passing in the zookeeper config file as a command-line argument
+- Start Kafka's bundled Zookeeper by running the `zookeeper-server-start.sh` script, passing in the zookeeper config file as a command-line argument
 ```
-.\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties
+./bin/zookeeper-server-start.sh ./config/zookeeper.properties
 ```
-- Start a Kafka broker by running the broker start-up script (in a new cmder tab) and passing in the config file we just setup:
+- Open a new terminal tab (`CTRL-Shift-T`) and start a Kafka broker by running the broker start-up script and passing in the config file we set up last week:
 ```
-.\bin\windows\kafka-server-start.bat .\config\server.properties
+./bin/kafka-server-start.sh ./config/server.properties
 ```
-- Run `kafka-console-producer.bat`, setting `--broker-list` to the address of our Kafka broker (`localhost:9092`), and `--topic` to our newly created topic, `gmit`:
+- Open a new terminal tab and run `kafka-console-producer.sh`, setting `--bootstrap-server` to the address of our Kafka broker (`localhost:9092`), and `--topic` to the topic we created last week, `atu`:
 ```
-.\bin\windows\kafka-console-producer.bat --broker-list localhost:9092 --topic gmit
+./bin/kafka-console-producer.sh --bootstrap-server localhost:9092 --topic atu
 ```
-- Run the following command to consume messages from the `gmit` topic:
+- Run the following command to consume messages from the `atu` topic (it might be useful to split the terminal tab here, right click and select `Split Horizontally`):
 ```
-.\bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic chat
+./bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic atu
 ```
 - Publish some messages from the producer and verify that they're received at the consumer.

+### Tip: Labelling Terminal Tabs
+We're going to have several terminal tabs open by the end of this lab, and it'll be easy to lose track of what's running where.
+To avoid this, let's label our tabs before the tab count gets out of hand.

+Double click on the name of the first tab (where Zookeeper is running) and change its name from `comp08011@lab000001: ~/dev/kafka_2.13` to `zookeeper`.
+Do the same for the Kafka broker that's running, naming it `broker 0`.
+Call the producer and consumer tab whatever you like (`test` maybe?).

+As we start more brokers label the terminal tabs like this to make it easier to navigate the setup.

 ## Exploring the Fault Tolerance of a Single-Broker Cluster
 Now that the simple cluster is up and running let's explore its ability to tolerate faults.
-- Kill the Kafka broker with `CTRL-C`
+- Kill the Kafka broker (`broker 0`) with `CTRL-C`
-- Note the Zookeeper server logging messages about `Invalid session`, it's detected that the Kafka broker has done down
+- Note the Kafka console producer and consumers  logging `WARN` messages about `Connection could not be established`, they've detected that the Kafka broker has done down.
 - Try to send messages using the command-line producer
   - You should find that it's not possible since the connection between the producer and the Kafka cluster has been lost